MemberConnect/surveyjs/README.md

 # Wisely instructions
 * This repo should be cloned alongside `artemius`
-* All development and deploys should be done on the `wisely-dev` branch (or branched off of it). `wisely-dev` should **never** be merged into `master`. `master` should only be used to merge updates from the original `surveyjs` repo, which should in turn be merged into `wisely-dev`.
-This allows us to branch significantly from the original repo, but still merge in updates as needed.
+* All development and deploys should be done on the `wisely-dev` branch (or branched off of it).
+This allows us to branch significantly from the original repo, but still merge in updates as needed (see [Merging SurveyJS Changes](#merging-surveyjs-changes))

 ## To develop locally:
+* `git checkout wisely-dev && git checkout -b feature/some-feature`
 * make changes to source code within this repo
 * `npm run wisely_build`
 * This will automatically create (or update) `./../survey-vue-build` with built files
 * To use these updates locally, use `npm link` e.g. `cd ./../survey-vue-build && npm link && cd ./../artemius && npm link survey-vue`.
 When done developing locally, run `npm unlink survey-vue` from `./../artemius` root
+* When development is done, merge `feature/some-feature` into `wisely-dev` and deploy

 ## To deploy:
 * `npm run wisely_deploy`
-* This builds the vue files, bumps the prerelease version (so our releases will always be `vX.X.X-Y` where `vX.X.X` is the release from the original SurveyJS that we are currently using), tags it and pushes to the `survey-vue-build` repo
+* This bumps the prerelease version (so our releases will always be `vX.X.X-Y` where `vX.X.X` is the release from the original SurveyJS that we are currently using), builds the Vue files, creates a tag and pushes to the `survey-vue-build` repo
-* After changes are deployed, artemius's `package.json` needs to be updated to point the `survey-vue` entry to the new tag to pull down changes
+* After changes are deployed, artemius's `package.json` needs to be updated to point the `survey-vue` entry to the new tag to pull down changes (and `npm update` needs to be run)

+## Merging SurveyJS Changes
+`wisely-dev` should **never** be merged into `master`. `master` should only be used to merge updates from the original `surveyjs` repo, which should in turn be merged into `wisely-dev`
+* `git checkout master && git pull`
+* `git checkout wisely-dev && git merge master`
+* merge accordingly
+* manually update `version` in `surveyjs/package.json` to be a prerelease (`-0`) for whatever version SurveyJS was updated to.
+For example, if the new changes are `v0.96.1`, change `package.json` to `v0.96.1-0`.
+This repo should always have a `version` with a `-0` on the end.
+This is needed because otherwise when we run `npm version prerelease` on the built files, the patch will be bumped (see [here](https://docs.npmjs.com/misc/semver#functions) for more) and the version will be out of sync and likely conflicting with the original SurveyJS releases
+* run an `npm run wisely_deploy` to get the latest changes merged and pushed

 ### Why `npm peerDependencies`?
 Because this repo only produces built files that will always be used within artemius, we should rely on `artemius` to provide external libraries so that we don't: